luckiday/11-iot-platform/device-to-device/README.md

 # Project Template
 Template for project management

-Build server docker on port 5000
+Run Server

-- Build image `docker build -t restful-api .`
+- Go to server folder /src/Server
-- Run container in detached mode and publish port 5000 `docker run -d -p 5000:5000 restful-api`
+- Run server with python3 app.py

-- API should be accessible on port 5000 `curl -i localhost:5000/api/messages`
+Server will be running on http://localhost:8000/

 Server API
 - /api/messages - Get or Post current messages in server